-In addition to completing the student registration forms, parents are encouraged to take advantage of the Blackboard Connect 5 System.
+In addition to completing the student registration forms, parents are encouraged to take advantage of Infinite Campus messenger.
 This system will be used to send instant messages to parents regarding school delays, school closings, and school emergencies.
 Announcements will also occur on local radio stations and TV stations.
 These announcements are official, so it is not necessary to call the school.